MØNA2503 - Modern Turkey: Politics, Cultures, People

 Recommended previous knowledge

 The course is based on a total of 11 two-hour sessions.
 The first class meeting will be an introductory lecture to the course.
 Subsequent classes will be a combination of lecture and group discussion based on the readings.

 All students must submit two reflection papers based on the syllabus texts in the course of the term.
 These are to be uploaded in Fronter, one in September, another in October, and they shall not exceed one A4 page.
-Each reflection paper should be a small 'book review' of a single syllabus texts.
+Each reflection paper should be a small ‘book review’ of a single syllabus text.
 In the papers, the students will give a brief summary of the content of the text, consider how the text relates to the literature on the subject in general, and give a very brief evaluation of how the text contributes to the understanding of Turkish history.
 These two submissions are mandatory must be completed before taking the exam.

 See Guidelines for mandatory instructional activity at HF

 It is strongly recommended to attend all classes.

-Before you may sit the exam, you must have completed compulsory tuition activities, see the point "Teaching" above.
+Before you may sit the exam, you must have completed the mandatory activities, see the point “Teaching” above.

 Language of examination